Updated: Oct 11

 Of course, you can always combine the two approaches to suit your unique needs.
 For example, you can have several company-wide Hookle accounts, each with a different set of connected channels, where you give each team member the access to the Hookle account most suitable for their role.
 You can use Hookle in the way that works for you!

 When multiple users edit a drafted or scheduled post at the same time, your teammates may accidentally overwrite any changes that you are simultaneously making.
 Avoid this by taking turns and not editing over each other.

 Notifications pertaining to a particular post, such as the reminder to send a scheduled post to Instagram, go to the last person to save the post, so have this person finalize the post for scheduling.

 Make sure that the whole team is using the latest version of the Hookle app to avoid confusion due to different functionality.
 We recommend to enable auto-update in the app store, so that you always have the latest version of Hookle on your phone!

-If you are using Hookle Premium, all team members have to be Premium subscribers to use full premium functionality, unless they are using a shared Hookle account.
+If you are using Hookle Premium, all team members have to be Premium subscribers to use full premium functionality, unless they are using a joint Hookle account.
 However, free and premium accounts can connect to the same social channels, so team members who do not need access to premium functionality can keep collaborating with Hookle Premium users using their Hookle Free accounts.